 where the $h^{p,q}(X)$'s are the Hodge numbers of $X$.
-It is possible to extend this definition to singular spaces having log-terminal singularities and to get {\em stringy} invariants that extend topological invariants of smooth varieties.
-Here is the construction: let $\rho : Y\rightarrow X$ be a resolution of $X:=X_{\Delta}$ as above, $I=\{1,\cdots ,q\}$ and put, for any subset $J\subset I$,
+It is possible to extend this definition to singular spaces having log-terminal singularities (and to get {\em stringy} invariants that extend topological invariants of smooth varieties) as follows: let $\rho : Y\rightarrow X$ be a resolution of $X:=X_{\Delta}$ as above, $I'=\{1,\cdots ,q\}$ and put, for any subset $J\subset I'$,

 The following definition is due to Batyrev \cite{Batyrev2} (we assume that the product over $\emptyset$ is $1$; recall that $a_i >-1$):

 \begin{definition} Let $X$ be a toric variety.
 The function

 is the stringy $E$-function of $X$.
 The number